0xWDG/Appsterdam-Events-History/2024/02/07 Weekly Meeten en Drinken.md

 Be sure to ask the waitress/waiter about their seasonal beers and grab a snack to share with your friends.
 All Appsterdammers get 10% off the entire bill, so order whatever you want to eat/drink.
 Then sit back and enjoy the company of your peers.

 The day is always Wednesday.
-The place is always Café Bax (http://www.cafebax.nl/).
+The place is always [Café Bax](http://www.cafebax.nl/).
 The time, for now, is 19:00.

 Please note: It's a very casual event so people often don't RSVP or show up exactly on time.
-But don't fear, you can *always* find Appsterdammers at this event!
+But don't fear, you can always find Appsterdammers at this event!
 Not sure you're in the right place?
 Just ask the staff!